WHO Rehabilitation in health systems: guide for action

-The WHO Rehabilitation Country Toolkit is a set of resources that support countries to strengthen the provision of quality rehabilitation at all levels of the health system.
-Over 2018-2019, the package is being rolled out in several countries, including Botswana, Myanmar, Jordan, Soloman Islands, Sri Lanka, Haiti and Guyana, amongst others as part of a process of developing action-orientated national strategic plans and policies for rehabilitation.
+The WHO Rehabilitation in health systems: guide for action is a set of resources that support countries to strengthen the provision of quality rehabilitation at all levels of the health system.
+Over 2018-2019, the Guide is being rolled out in several countries, including Botswana, Myanmar, Jordan, Soloman Islands, Sri Lanka, Haiti and Guyana, amongst others as part of a process of developing action-orientated national strategic plans and policies for rehabilitation.

 Ensuring early access to rehabilitation in emergencies

 Emergencies, particularly sudden-onset disasters and situations of conflict, can result in a surge of rehabilitation needs.
 Integrating rehabilitation into emergency medical teams (EMTs) and specialized care teams for spinal cord injury and burns is one mechanism to help ensure that people injured in emergencies get access to timely, quality rehabilitation services that will enable them to have the best outcome possible.

 Increasing access to assistive technology in less-resourced settings

 In many low- and middle-income countries, only 5-15% of people who require assistive products have access to them.
 These products can have a substantial impact on a person’s functioning and well-being.
 WHO has produced guidelines and training packages to improve access to wheelchairs in resources-poor setting and is working to improve access to quality assistive products through the GATE initiative.